 Bleeding into the vitreous cavity can occur in severe cases of proliferative diabetic retinopathy.
 If the vitreous is filled with blood, surgery may be recommended to remove the blood from the center of the eye and the abnormal vessels causing the bleeding.
 Even though the blood may be severely impairing your vision, your doctor may advise waiting to see if the blood clears on its own before recommending surgery.
 Vitrectomy surgery is also performed to repair retinal detachments caused by excessive scar tissue that develops in proliferative retinopathy.

-To learn more, call 301-657-5700 to schedule an appointment with a diabetic eye doctor at Washington Eye Physicians and Surgeons.
+To learn more about diabetic retinopathy treatment in the Washington DC area, call 301-657-5700 to schedule an appointment with a diabetic eye doctor at Washington Eye Physicians and Surgeons.